FACULTY GRANTS: REQUEST FOR PROPOSALS

 Deadline: The deadline for submissions is Friday, August 7, 2020.

 Award: In 2020-21, a maximum award of $5,000 will be provided, up to $2,500 of which may be taken as stipend, based on the budget submitted with the proposal.

 Instructions: Each submission, which should be no more than 3-4 pages, should include the following information:

 - A brief description of your project and its potential to effect institutional change and promote student engagement and achievement.

 - A budget, budget justification, and timeline for completion of the project.

 - A brief summary of your background in promoting student success and engagement in the classroom, and how this project relates to other efforts to promote high achievement among all students on your campus, with special emphasis on underrepresented students of color.

 - Your commitment to share the project and outcomes with the larger CHAS community, including a mandatory presentation at a meeting to be scheduled by CHAS upon completion of your project.

 - Append an endorsement letter from the Chief Academic Officer.

-All Materials should be submitted by email to email@example.com
+All Materials should be submitted by email no later than August 7, 2020, to: email@example.com